 A trend analysis was completed to compare the performance of Sumter County Transit over five years (FY 2018-2022).
 Table 3-17 depicts the performance indicators and measures for each of the five fiscal years.
 The source for each of these data sets is the Annual Operating Reports (AOR), based on locally reported data released by the CTD.
-Appendix E: Annual Operating Report contains the approved AOR for FY 2021-2022 and the proposed revised AOR for that time period.
-The revised AOR reflects revisions to correct reporting differences over the years due to staff changes and issues with the scheduling software.
-These revisions will be submitted as comments during the next AOR.
-In addition, graphs depicting the trend between FY 2018 to FY 2022 are included in Appendix F: Trend Analysis Graphs.
+Appendix E: Annual Operating Report (FY 2024) contains the most recent approved AOR.
+Graphs depicting the trend between FY 2018 to FY 2022 are included in Appendix F: Trend Analysis Graphs.